 That’s the one instance where we’ve all been like, “If you do that, you realize you’re gonna take me with you?
 That’s just what’s gonna happen.”

 That’s also been a nice preventative thing for us and so I don’t think I will.
 Again, I think I’ll have thoughts of suicide for the rest of my life, but I don’t think I will engage in that anymore.

-Editor's note: A week after our interview, Samantha was let go from her position at the call center.
-She is now employed with the Tennessee Suicide Prevention Network.
+Editor’s note: A week after our interview, Samantha was let go from her position at the call center.
+Soon after, she joined the team at Tennessee Suicide Prevention Network.
 As of 2018, she works for Crisis Text Line.